bru-stl/bru-stl.github.io/content/rider-info/questions-from-metro.md

 ### Safety

 > **When will transit waiting centers reopen?** \
-> Indoor waiting areas at transit centers have been closed since the start of the pandemic, with no clear policy for when they will reopen.
-Metro claims that centers are unsafe to open due to extra concern due to delta variant.
-(Such safety concern seems not to warrant a return to backdoor-boarding on buses, though.)
+> Indoor waiting areas at transit centers were closed at the start of the pandemic.
+In December they were reopened, but are only in operation 6am-6pm.

 > **Why were public safety logs made inaccessible to the public?** \
 > Metro's website previously shared a public log of Public Safety's calls, [as found on their site in April 2019](https://web.archive.org/web/20190408195219/https://www.metrostlouis.org/safety-and-security/).
 Removing public access to this data obscures any oversight from the public, especially when the data before removal showed a stark uptick in fare violation calls.